bioDS/RNNI_code/README.md

 # Geometry of Ranked Nearest Neighbour Interchange Space of Phylogenetic Trees - Code Repository

-This repository contains the code used to check the FINDPATH algorithm, and the Cluster Theorem.
+This repository contains the code used to check the FINDPATH algorithm, and the Cluster Theorem from the paper [Geometry of Ranked Nearest Neighbour Interchange Space of Phylogenetic Trees](https://doi.org/10.1101/2019.12.19.883603) by Lena Collienne, Kieran Elmes, Mareike Fischer, David Bryant, and Alex Gavryushkin.

 ## Compilation
 Requires gcc with OpenMP support.